PratimaGurav/global-warning/Readme.md

     -   #### Frequent User
         1. To sign up to the Weekly Newsletter so that you receive any major updates to the website.
         2. To check to see if there are any new blog/information posts available.

+-   ### Design
+    -   #### Colour Scheme
+        The main colours used are Dark Chocolate, Sinopia, Green Lizard and Deer.